SumitM0432/Hotel-Booking-Cancellation-Prediction-and-SA/README.md

 #### The article on the dataset - https://www.sciencedirect.com/science/article/pii/S2352340918315191#f0005 </br>

 ### EDA and SA
 The Exploratory Data Analysis and Statistical Analysis is done to get the insight about the data and answer some questions for example "Which is the busiest month of the year ?", "What is the average price of the room per person per night ?" and more.
-The correlation heatmap is plotted as well to see the most important features and the threshold correlation taken is 0.04 and the features are taken on the basis of that.
+The correlation heatmap is plotted as well to see the most important features and the threshold correlation taken is 0.04 and the features are taken on the basis of that.</br>

 The EDA and SA notebook is given in the notebooks folder of the repository. [use the jupyter nbviewer to see the interactive graphs.]